Monie49/Maching-Learning-Kmeans/README.md

 When running this project, three arguments need to be provided - K value, path of image for compression and path to store the compressed image.

+Resule sample:
+koala.jpg is the orginal image and Koala20 is the image after compression with k equal to 20